We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some products combine vitamin D with a corticosteroid.

-If scalp psoriasis is moderate to severe and topical treatments do not work, systemic medication is another option.
-The person takes the drug by mouth, and it works throughout the body.
+If scalp psoriasis is moderate to severe and topical treatments do not work,

 - oral retinoids